Sleep Apnea (cont.)

 Tongue reduction surgery

 In some people with obstructive sleep apnea, the area of collapse is between the base of the tongue and the back wall of the throat (pharynx).
 Several surgeries have been used to decrease the size of the base of tongue and to open the airway.
 Most of these procedures are performed as an addition to other surgical procedures.
-Laser midline glossectomy is one method to decrease the size of the tongue.
-Under general anesthesia, a laser is used to cut a trough down the middle of the base of the tongue.
+Midline glossectomy is one method to decrease the size of the tongue.
+Under general anesthesia, various devices may be used to cut a trough down the middle of the base of the tongue.
 The difficulty with this procedure is to remove enough tissue to prevent collapse without changing the natural functions of the tongue during speaking and swallowing.
-This procedure often is used for people who have had a UPPP but continue to have obstructive sleep apnea.
-Combined with other surgical procedures, laser midline glossectomy has been reported to be 70% successful.
+This procedure may be considered for people who have had collapse in the lower part of the airway below the palate and tonsils.
+Combined with other surgical procedures, midline glossectomy has been reported to be very successful.

 The tongue base has also been the focus of surgical procedures to shrink the base of the tongue by scarring.
 Tissue that scars usually shrinks in size.
 For example, radiofrequency energy has been used to injure and scar the base of tongue.
 Usually the first treatment is performed under general anesthesia.
 A radiofrequency probe is placed in the muscle of the back of the tongue and energy is delivered.
 Over time, the tissue scars and shrinks.
 Frequently, several treatments are applied to the tongue.
 The later treatments can be performed in the setting of an office.

 One complication of radiofrequency treatment is an infection or abscess in the tongue.
 An abscess in the tongue can narrow the airway and may require surgical treatment.
 A 17% reduction in volume of the tongue has been measured using this technique; however, this is generally not a successful technique if it is used alone.
 Therefore, reduction of the base of the tongue is frequently combined with UPPP or other procedures.